harshalchaudhari35/StackExchange_DataProcessing/README.md

 ## # Combine the dataset

-### To combine the whole results of the 5 queries, simple bash commands can be used (why bash?..I just find using bash easy to use)
+### To combine the whole results of the 5 queries, simple bash commands can be used (why bash?..I just find bash to use)
 ```
 $ echo \n >> Query5.csv